mateuszwszola/issue-tracker/backend/README.md

 - [x] Goal
 - [x] Attachment

-- [ ] Pages (project docs, maybe in markdown)
+- [ ] Pages (project docs, maybe in a markdown)
 - [ ] Notification

 Every record will have:
   - Created At
   - Updated At

-- Project entity will have archived_at column (in this case we will do soft delete)
+- Project entity will have archived_at a column (in this case we will do soft delete)

 ## Authentication Requirements:
   - Auth0 will handle user authentication